Watching TV for entertainment and education is not a bad thing.

 Or you can buy a book with many fun little games to keep your toddler occupied.
 Play with them as much as you can.
 It’s easy to distract a toddler.

 They might be reluctant at first to do anything but watch TV.
 Raise their curiosity by giving tiny trailers about what activity they will do.
 Make them interested.
 Show them how there are way more fun things to do out there!

 3. Set a Timer

 Or it could be that your child watches YouTube on the TV.
-In YouTube, the autoplay option keeps playing videos one after the other.
+On YouTube, the autoplay option keeps playing videos one after the other.
 Turn that off.
-Tell your toddler that they can watch only for half an hour or only two videos.
+Tell your toddler they can watch only for half an hour or two videos.